 Pseudonymisation is a recent requirement of the GDPR which many web application developers are currently working to fully implement.
 We are committed to keeping it as a high priority and will implement it on this website as soon as we are able to.

 This website is hosted within a US data center.

 Some of the data center’s more notable security features are as follows:

 24/7/365 DDoS Security & Intrusion protection, along with:

 All traffic (transferal of files) between this website and your browser is encrypted and delivered over HTTPS.

 We use a number of third parties to process personal data on our behalf.
 These third parties have been carefully chosen and all of them comply with the legislation.
 All two of these third parties are based in the USA and are EU-U.S Privacy Shield compliant.

-Based on these criteria, Love Your Dog LLC does not require a Data Protection Officer to be appointed.
+Based on these criteria, Cover Story Media®, Inc. does not require a Data Protection Officer to be appointed.

-It is Love Your Dog LLC’s policy to be fair and proportionate when considering the actions to be taken to inform affected parties regarding breaches of personal data.
+It is Cover Story Media®, Inc.’s policy to be fair and proportionate when considering the actions to be taken to inform affected parties regarding breaches of personal data.
 In line with the GDPR, where a breach is known to have occurred which is likely to result in a risk to the rights and freedoms of individuals, the relevant Data Protection Authority (DPA) will be informed within 72 hours.

 This will be managed in accordance with our Information Security Incident Response Procedure which sets out the overall process of handling information security incidents.